elleiram2033/building_on_avalanche/README.md

-# Module4 Building On Avalanche
+# Module 4 Building On Avalanche
 This Solidity smart contract, named Module4, is an ERC20 token with additional functionalities for managing a collection of swords and allowing users to redeem these swords by burning the token.

 ## Overview